wolfgcrypto17/StyleWave/README.md

 **This project is under the copyright of Mohammad Hossein Anbarlou (Mehrab Anbarlou).**

-StyleWave is a library for css and javascript and I plan to develop it and make it bigger.
-For now, I plan to put some animations and ready-made classes in this library and use it for personal use.
-I will also include the features of this library in the readme file of this repository.
+StyleWave is a free library for CSS and JavaScript.For now, you can only use CSS styles and **there** is no JS code for library.For now we recommend use CSS and CSS styles.We will be thankful if you telling us our bug and we will fix that.

+Last Version of StyleWave : V 0.1.0 (Alpha Release)

 **Copyright
 (c) 2023 Mohammad Hossein Anbarlou (Mehrab Anbarlou)**